MizaGBF/Rosetta-Public/readme.md

 You are free to remove or change the crews if you want, but don't remove it entirely.

 ## Debug Mode
+> [!IMPORTANT]
+> In Debug mode, the bot is unable to write to your Google Drive.
+> Also, multiplayer game commands will let you play against yourself, for testing purpose (but not all games behave properly in this scenario).
+> This mode is intended for testing and debugging, on a second, separate, Bot instance.

 > [!TIP]
 > You can skip this section if you don't plan to use it.